Olympia Dukakis, late-blooming Oscar winner for ‘Moonstruck,’ dies at 89

 “Moonstruck” (1987) — about the exasperation, disappointment and unpredictability of love — was a light comedic showcase for Cher, Nicolas Cage, Danny Aiello, Vincent Gardenia and Ms. Dukakis as Brooklynites in the throes of agony and ecstasy.

-As the tart-tongued matriarch Rose Castorini, Ms. Dukakis suffers the infidelity of her neglectful husband (played by Gardenia), a prosperous plumbing contractor, and finds herself the object of the sexual fascination of a womanizing professor (John Mahoney) whose momentary ardor she gently tames.
+As the tart-tongued matriarch Rose Castorini, Ms. Dukakis suffers the infidelity of her neglectful husband (played by Gardenia), a prosperous plumbing contractor, and finds herself the object of the sexual fascination of a womanizing professor (John Mahoney), whose momentary ardor she gently tames.

-The film received an Oscar nomination for best picture, and Cher won for best actress, Ms. Dukakis for best support actress and John Patrick Shanley for best original screenplay.
-Ms. Dukakis’s critical and commercial triumph — Variety observed that her “warm, lyrical performance ... provides the finest moments in the film” — brought a long-simmering career to a boil.
+The film received an Oscar nomination for best picture, and Cher won for best actress, Ms. Dukakis for best supporting actress and John Patrick Shanley for best original screenplay.
+Ms. Dukakis’s critical and commercial triumph — Variety observed that her “warm, lyrical performance . . . provides the finest moments in the film” — brought a long-simmering career to a boil.

 “I’ve been ‘discovered’ about six times, y’know,” she once told The Washington Post.

 At the Academy Awards ceremony in 1988, she used the platform to promote the presidential prospects of her cousin, then-Massachusetts Gov. Michael S. Dukakis (“Okay, Michael, let’s go!”).
-He later received the Democratic nomination in what they both called the “year of the Dukakii.”
+He later received the Democratic nomination, in what they both called the “year of the Dukakii.”

 Her success in “Moonstruck” made her a premier character actress in Hollywood.